My last act of childhood resistance

 During the day, reality is staged through performative “states of play”:

-Giovanni and his mother measure the future parking lot with a laser, mapping the future while their conversation maps the past.
+Giovanni and his mother measure the future parking lot, mapping the future while their conversation maps the past.

 A billiard table appears in the middle of the court, where old men play under cinematic lights, while objects rain down from the house—recreating a real family conflict.